rackerlabs/support-how-to/content/cloud-networks/rackconnect-v20-with-cloud-networks-faq.md

 - 172.16.x.x/12 -&gt; 172.31.x.x/12**\***
 - 192.168.x.x/16 **\***

-**Note**: When creating Cloud Networks, please follow these guidelines to avoid connectivity issues:
+**Note:** When creating Cloud Networks, please follow these guidelines to avoid connectivity issues:

    - Avoid using a network range that overlaps with 10.176.0.0/12 or 10.208.0.0/12.